zorael/kameloso/README.md

 $ kameloso --set twitch.superKeygen
 ```

-> Mind that you need to be logged in as your main account while doing this, or the token obtained will be for the wrong channel.
+> Mind that you need to be logged into Twitch (in your browser) with your main account while doing this, or the token obtained will be for the wrong channel.

 ## Further help